aulphin/GuISE-XAI/README.md

 For General image explanation, we utilized publicly available ImageNet and PASCAL-VOC images while experimenting.

-GT_metric_GuISE.ipynb: In this Ground truth metric computation is implemented in GuISE method
+GT_metric_GuISE.ipynb: In this Ground truth metric computation is implemented in GuISE method utilizing publicly available MSRA-B dataset